madsgroholdt/AC215_gAIn/README.md

 **Frontend**

-A user-friendly React app was built to identify various species of mushrooms in the wild using computer vision models from the backend.
-Using the app a user can take a picture of a mushroom and upload it.
-The app will send the image to the backend api to get prediction results on weather the mushroom is poisonous or not.
+A user-friendly React app was built to allow users to interact with their personalized LLM-RAG model from the backend.
+In the app, the user can ask their AI personal trainer about anything health- and fitness-related, and they can also get specific insights and advice on their own personal data (e.g., from Strava).
+There is also a newsletters section that allows users to access and read primary source material, much of which contributes to the knowledge base for gAIn's fine-tuned LLM.

 Here are some screenshots of our app:
 <img src="images/gain_home.png"  width="800">